All rotations are four weeks in length with the exception longitudinal experiences.

 - Meet the behavioral objectives for each rotation and for the program

-- Complete at least one drug information question, two informal case presentations and either one journal club or formal presentation monthly
+- Completed monthly rotation requirements (drug information question, informal case presentation, and either a journal club or formal case presentation)

 Graduates are eligible to take the Board of Pharmaceutical Specialties' examinations in pharmacotherapy and are expected to do so in October following completion of the residency.